w3f/polkadot-wiki/docs/maintain-guides-how-to-build-validator-community.md

 platforms to let more people know about your validator stats, what have you done for the network, and why nominators should support your work.
-There are multiple ways to help you to get nominations from the community, for example, write a staking tutorial in a specific language that targets those communities, provide staking tooling to the community, etc..
+There are multiple ways to help you to get nominations from the community, for example, write a staking tutorial in a specific language that targets those communities, provide staking tooling to the community, etc.

 ## Channels